High Performance Git

 Key Takeaways

-• Git is simultaneously a content-addressed database, filesystem cache, graph walker, and transfer protocol; each layer has distinct performance costs.
+• Git is simultaneously a content-addressed object store, filesystem index, graph walker, and transfer protocol; performance degrades when any layer is misunderstood.

 Hacker News Comment Review